London for cleantech

 4. Innovative infrastructure

 London is investing heavily in greening its building and transport infrastructure.
-The city now has more than 10,000 electric vehicle (EV) charge points, more than 30% of the UK market share.[4]
+As of November 2024, the capital has more than 22,000 electric vehicle (EV) charge points.[4]
 All new London buses will be zero emission, with a commitment to deliver a 100% zero-emission bus fleet in London by 2034.

 The London Plan 2021 requires new buildings to be constructed to zero-carbon standards and larger schemes to be developed in line with circular economy principles.